 - Johnson & Johnson’s Response to COVID-19

-- Lilly and AbCellera to Co-develop Antibody Therapies for the Treatment of COVID-19
+- Lilly and AbCellera-Discovered Antibody Receives U.S. FDA Emergency Use Authorization as a Monotherapy for the Treatment of COVID-19

 - Novartis Announces Broad Range of Initiatives to Respond to COVID-19 Pandemic; Creates USD 20 Million Global Fund to Support Impacted Communities